• Blog

 Setting Technique

 Setting is about consistency, precision, and deception.
-Your hands should form a window shape above your forehead, with fingers spread and thumbs pointing back toward your eyes.
-Contact the ball with your fingertips, not your palms, use your wrists for more control, open your shoulders towards the target and your legs for power.
-The wrists, elbows, and knees should all extend simultaneously in one smooth motion toward your target.
+Your hands form a window shape above your forehead, fingers spread and thumbs pointing back toward your eyes.
+Contact the ball with your fingertips, not your palms.
+Use your wrists for control, open your shoulders toward the target, and use your legs for power.
+Wrists, elbows, and knees extend simultaneously in one smooth motion toward your target.

 Agility and Footwork

 Setters touch the ball more than anyone else on the court, which means you need to get to more balls than anyone else.
 Speed matters, but efficiency matters more.
-The best setters don't take extra steps, they are reading the play and pushing off in the direction the pass will go.
+Good setters don't take extra steps because they're already reading the play and pushing off in the direction the pass will go before it arrives.

 Game Sense

-This separates good setters from great ones.
-The difference between setting into a double block, giving your hitter a one-on-one matchup, or setting into open space often comes down to knowing where the blockers are before you contact the ball.
+The difference between setting into a double block, giving your hitter a one-on-one matchup, or finding open space comes down to knowing where the blockers are before you contact the ball.

 You're processing multiple inputs at once: pass quality, hitter positions, blocker locations.
-Then you choose a target in fractions of a second.
-There's no shortcut here.
-The more game-like situations you see, the faster your pattern recognition becomes.
+Then you pick a target in fractions of a second.
+There's no shortcut.
+The more game-like situations you see, the faster your reads get.

 Communication

-Communication is the foundation of good setting and team performance.
-If you don't communicate, your hitters are guessing and hitters who guess don't hit well.
+If you don't communicate, your hitters are guessing.
+Hitters who guess don't hit well.

-Call plays before serves.
-Take control during rallies.
-Talk to your hitters constantly, before, during, and after points.
-Get comfortable with directing the way your team plays.
+Call plays before serves and take control during rallies.
+Talk to your outside hitter, your middle, and your opposite constantly, before, during, and after points.
+Get comfortable directing how your team plays.

 Physical Attributes